vincentle1/My_Website/content/authors/admin/_index.md

 - Visitors
 ---

-  I am an aspiring UX and psychology researcher from Los Angeles, California.
-I am interested in design, psychology and programming.
+  Hello!
+I am an aspiring psychology researcher from Los Angeles, California.

   **To see my full CV in pdf form, click the CV button under my picture.**